 One outcome of i2a is focused on critical thinking skill development.
 Critical thinking will be explicitly taught in the general education courses and will be infused throughout the undergraduate curriculum.
 This approach prepares students to apply critical thinking skills across academic domains, campus co-curricular and support programs, and to integrate them into their lives beyond campus.
-All undergraduate programs are developing culminating undergraduate experiences (CUE) in order to support students' abilities to make discoveries and connections as they apply critical thinking and disciplinary knowledge to authentic issues prior to graduation.
+All undergraduate programs are in the process of developing culminating undergraduate experiences (CUE) in order to support students' abilities to make discoveries and connections as they apply critical thinking and disciplinary knowledge to authentic issues prior to graduation.
+The CUE requirement is determined by each program of study.
+There will be a CUE requirement for each degree.
+If there is not a CUE course listed in a degree program, the decision on what course will be the CUE has not been decided on at this time.

 The second outcome of i2a supports students' ability to address community issues.
-The i2a initiative supports faculty, staff and undergraduate programs to foster our undergraduates students' explicit assimilation of skills and knowledge from a variety of disciplines to solve complex problems.
+The i2a initiative supports faculty, staff and undergraduate programs to foster our undergraduate students' explicit assimilation of skills and knowledge from a variety of disciplines to solve complex problems.
 Students benefit from i2a's ongoing opportunities to engage in integrated learning, reflection and content application to real world situations, including community engagement activities.

-For more information about i2a and the common critical thinking vocabulary adopted by our campus, visit the i2a website:
+For more information about i2a and the common critical thinking vocabulary adopted by our campus, visit the i2a website: http://louisville.edu/ideastoaction/

-http://www.louisville.edu/ideastoaction